matoussi-roua/Grpc_calculator_server_two_client/README.md

 # Grpc_calculator_server_two_client
 This project implements a simple calculator service using gRPC (Google Remote Procedure Call) and Protocol Buffers for efficient communication.
 The service allows clients to perform addition operations on two numbers.
+This project demonstrates the interoperability of gRPC, showcasing its ability to work seamlessly with different programming languages and across various machines.

 ## Table of Contents
 - [Definitions](#definitions)